 How to make pies more heart-healthy

-Pies are a popular, though rarely heart-healthy, winter food.
+Pies are a popular, though rarely heart-healthy, comfort food.
 But with a few changes even those with heart disease can enjoy them, says Senior Dietitian Victoria Taylor.

 Whether it’s chicken and leek pie or a pasty, traditional pastry treats are a popular choice.
 Sadly, they’re not great as a regular part of your diet.